abbeygirl/nzedb/nZEDb-Administration-Scripts.md

 nZEDb has a rich variety of scripts that automate many administrative tasks.
+We strongly suggest that you take the time to browse the scripts found in the misc/testing/ directory and familiarise yourself with the various possibilities.